Cold Lazarus: Production

+Parts of Karaoke and Cold Lazarus were filmed in the Forest of Dean in Gloucestershire, which is where Potter was born and raised.
+Children from local schools, including St Briavels Parochial Primary School, appeared in the series as extras in flashbacks.
+Other filming locations included a Nottinghamshire power station.

 Broadcast and release

 The show was first broadcast on Channel 4 in 1996 on Sunday evenings, with a repeat on BBC1 the following day.
+This first broadcast of episode 1 drew an audience of 3.8 million viewers.
+Viewing figures for the series averaged 2 to 3 million.

 The series was broadcast in the United States in 1997 on Bravo.
 The series had previously been offered to PBS.